ykrienbu-stu/Dice_Game/Tuple Out Dice Game.md

     Also if all 3 dice have the same value, you "Tuple Out" and score 0 points for the round

 ------------------------------------------------------------------------------

+Note: Game data will be saved to external file called "scores.txt"